sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

     public function showAction(Post $post)
     {
     }
+You can disable this feature by setting to false the `auto_convert` config parameter.
+By default, this value is `true`

+    # config.yml
+    sensio_framework_extra:
+        request:
+            auto_convert: false

 To detect which converter is run on a parameter the following process is run: